Topological Navigation Graph Framework: Empirical Evaluation

-{\bf Discussion.} In contrast to metric models (e.g.~\cite{ORBSLAM,8100252,LSDSLAM}), where localisation is performed by geometrically estimating a robot's pose on a map, or to other topological (e.g.~\cite{SavinovDosovitskiyKoltun2018_SPTM,Fraundorfer2007TopologicalML, Bruce2018LearningDN}) or hybrid (e.g.~\cite{ThrunLearningTopological, RatSLAM}) approaches, the trajectory classifiers and trajectory intersection classifiers of TNG provide the minimal localisation information, required to keep or switch reactive behaviour in a way that eventually leads to reaching the given goal.
-The modularity of the proposed framework allows one to augment it incrementally by adding the required imitation controllers and classifiers to the graph.
-Although the framework is composed of "black box" modules, its operation is transparent and easily interpretable at the system level, which can be regarded as a practical advantage, compared to entirely "black box" models (e.g.~\cite{8100252}).
-These properties may help to apply TNG to larger areas.
-However, TNG assumes that the navigation environment should consist of separable, intersecting trajectories.
-Therefore, this framework may not cope well with arbitrary environment coverings (e.g., two parallel nearby trajectories would be hard to discriminate).
+Although the TNG framework is composed of "black box" modules, its operation is transparent and easily interpretable at the system level, which can also be regarded as a practical advantage, compared to entirely "black box" models (e.g.~\cite{8100252}).

+On the other side, the proposed TNG approach assumes that the navigation environment should consist of separable, intersecting trajectories.
+Therefore, it may not cope well with arbitrary environment coverings (e.g., two almost parallel nearby trajectories would be hard to discriminate).
 Moreover, TNG is geometrically sub-optimal, and requires significant human effort - both when collecting training data and when designing the navigation graph.
 However, there are many realistic scenarios (e.g. navigation in buildings and roads), where the aforementioned intersecting trajectory environment assumption is naturally satisfied.